iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 comprehensive framework to organize, execute, manage, and share ML experiments.
 They support support these main approaches:

-- Compare params and metrics of existing project versions (for example different Git branches) against each other or against new results in your workspace (without committing them).
+- Compare parameters and metrics of existing project versions (for example different Git branches) against each other or against new, uncommitted results in your workspace.
+One tool to do so is `dvc exp diff`.

 - [Run and capture] multiple experiments (derived from any project version as baseline) without polluting your Git history.
 DVC tracks them for you, letting you compare and share them. 📖 More info in the [Experiments Overview][experiments].

-- Generate [checkpoints] during your code execution to analyze the internal progress of deep experiments.
-DVC captures [live metrics](/doc/dvclive) at runtime, and lets you manage them in batches.
+- Generate [checkpoints] at runtime to keep track of the internal progress of deeper experiments.
+DVC captures [live metrics](/doc/dvclive), which you can manage in batches.

 [run and capture]: /doc/user-guide/experiment-management/running-experiments
 [experiments]: /doc/user-guide/experiment-management/experiments-overview